camunda/blog.camunda.org/content/post/2019/05/camunda-optimize-25-alpha2-released.md

 # Flow Node + User Task Report Enhancements

-Being able to analyze Flow Node information efficiently helps identifying bottlenecks and continuously speeding up process execution.
+Being able to analyze Flow Node and User Task information efficiently helps identifying bottlenecks and continuously speed up process execution.
 Therefore, we are happy to add more support for Flow Node and User Task analysis with this release.

 ## Show / Hide Flow Nodes

 When looking at Flow Nodes and User Tasks per default you will see all Flow Nodes and User Tasks.
 Especially working with larger or more complex processes requires to focus on relevant information.
-With this release we added the possibility to hide certain flow nodes that are not relevant for your analysis.
+With this release we add the possibility to hide certain flow nodes that are not relevant for your report.

-Imagine a Hiring Process which can have different outcomes (End Events) then you might need to report the Number of End Events to upper management.
+Imagine a Hiring Process which can have different End Events (e.g. Candidate Hired or Rejected), then you might need to report the distribution of instances across the different outcomes of the process to upper management.
+You can now build a report that focuses on the Flow Nodes or User Tasks which you select:

 Within the Configuration Options Popover you will find a new Button which leads you to the selection overlay.
 {{< figure src="flow-node-display-configuration.png" alt="Flow Node Display Configuration" >}}